elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Ha! ha!
-- they don't like that.
+- they didn't like that.
 Funny.
 - Crawl, crawl all the way back to oblivion, river of filth

 *(Mad dash for safety; exit the clergy giving out blessings, fearfully.)*